 Coastal Barrier Resources.
-There are no coastal barriers in the State of Alaska.
+The project will not result in the use of properties designated as coastal barriers in the State of Alaska.

 Threatened or Endangered Species.
 Section 7 of the Endangered Species Act requires consultation with the U.S. Fish and Wildlife Service (USFWS) on projects that could affect protected or sensitive species.
 No permanent resident species of plants or animals within the project area are listed as endangered or protected under the Endangered Species Act, as revised in 1988 (Balogh, 2000).